October 17, 2014

 In reality, "guilty looks" are actually canine submissive postures that dogs show when they're threatened.
-When you're angry and upset, your dog feels threatened by your tone of voice, body postures and/or facial expressions, so he may hide or show submissive postures.
+When you're angry and upset, your dog feels threatened by your tone of voice, body postures and/or facial expressions, so they may hide or show submissive postures.
 Punishment after the fact will not only fail to eliminate the undesirable behavior, but it could also provoke other undesirable behaviors.